Abby-kr/Chelsea_FC/README.md

 # Phase 4 Project: Full-Stack Application

+# Project by:

+Abigail Otieno, Dyphnah Nyamongo, Mary Mukami and Mola tonny

-This project is a fullstack application for Chelsea FC, showcasing their history and providing information about the club.
+This project is a fullstack application with a React frontend and a Flask backend for Chelsea FC, showcasing their history and providing information about the club.
 It includes sections such as an introduction, team details, website building blocks, and a call to action.
+The project satisfies

+# Requirements
+For this project, we are required to:

+1.Use a Flask API backend with a React frontend.

+2.Have at least three models on the backend, that include the following:

+    - At least two one-to-many relationships.
+    - At least one reciprocal many-to-many relationship.
+    - Full CRUD actions for at least one resource.
+    - Minimum of create and read actions for EACH resource.

+3.Use forms and validation through Flask-WTF on all input.

+    -At least one data type validation.
+    -At least one string/number format validation.

+4.Have at least three different client-side routes using React Router.
+Be sure to include a nav bar or other UI element that allows users to navigate between routes.

+5.Connect the client and server using either fetch() or socket.io.

+Note: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
+For example, if we consider the example described below with models of User, DogHouse, and Review, I would only be able to edit or delete the reviews that I created.

 # Table of Contents
 1.Introduction